 Several congenital problems and childhood diseases can impact the outcome of the child’s height as an adult.
 These conditions can be an outcome of poor nutrition or the result of a genetic anomaly.
 For example, rickets, which is caused by a low level of vitamin D in the body, is known to result in short stature (7).

 A few examples of congenital genetic problems that cause a short stature are Noonan syndrome, Down syndrome, and Turner syndrome.
-Some conditions like Marfan syndrome can cause a child to become tall and slender (8).
+Some conditions, like Marfan syndrome, can cause a child to become tall and slender (8).
 Some forms of cancer may also cause abnormalities in height (3).

 4. Level of hormones

 Hormonal imbalance can also influence the child’s height.
-Problems in the pituitary gland can cause too much or too little secretion of the growth hormone due to which the child can grow too tall or remain too short as an adult (9).
+Problems in the pituitary gland can cause too much or too little secretion of the growth hormone due to which the child could grow too tall or remain too short as an adult (9).
 The secretion of thyroid hormones plays an essential role too.

 Certain medicines may have an impact on the adult height of the child.
 For instance, long-term use of inhaled corticosteroids by children with asthma may reduce the adult height by a centimeter (10).
-Nevertheless, the effect of the medicine on adult height can depend on the concentration of dosage, the duration of the prescription, and overall health of the child.
+Nevertheless, the effect of the medicine on adult height can depend on the concentration of dosage, the duration of the prescription, and the overall health of the child.